 For example, where I live – in Tallinn, Estonia (59.4370° N) doctors recommend taking high levels of extra vitamin D from September to April due to the lack of sunshine and, therefore, vitamin D levels in our bodies.

 Studies conducted on model animals show that the vitamin D receptor plays a significant role in the hair follicle cycle, especially in anagen initiation.
-The first study performed systematically in a representative number of women was conducted over the course of six years to test the hypothesis that periodicity in hair shedding reflects seasonal changes in human hair growth.
+The first study performed systematically in a representative number of women was conducted over six years to test the hypothesis that periodicity in hair shedding reflects seasonal changes in human hair growth.
 The study concluded in 2009 and confirmed the findings of former authors that seasonality DOES affect hair growth and shedding.

-Please see the article from journal Dermatology for more information: https://pubmed.ncbi.nlm.nih.gov/19407435/
+Please see the article from the journal Dermatology for more information: https://pubmed.ncbi.nlm.nih.gov/19407435/

-- Customers come to infills with many more anagen lashes than usual
+• Customers come to infills with many more anagen lashes than usual

-- Customers have fewer telogen lashes than usually
+• Customers have fewer telogen lashes than usually

-- Remaining extensions have grown out more than usual
+• The remaining extensions have grown out more than usual

-- During infills, some telogen lashes fall off when you touch them with tweezers or brush through
+• During infills, some telogen lashes fall off when you touch them with tweezers or brush through

-It’s important not to confuse it with Blepharitis though, as these two points are also characteristic of Blepharitis.
-You can tell the difference by the symptom of Blepharitis that is not characteristic of the seasonal shed – white/yellowish gunk on the eyelashes’ roots.
+It's important not to confuse it with Blepharitis, though, as these two points are also characteristic of Blepharitis.
+You can tell the difference by the symptom of Blepharitis that is not characteristic of the seasonal shed – white/yellowish gunk on the eyelashes' roots.

-For more info visit:
+For more info, visit:

 Special thanks to Crystal from Rebel Lash & Beauty for helping me gather information on this topic.